constellation-daq/Constellation/docs/application_development/functionality/data_transmission.md

 :::{tab-item} Python
 :sync: python

-Constellation provides the option to attach metadata to each message sent by the satellite.
+Constellation provides the option to attach metadata in the form of dictionaries to each message sent by the satellite.
 There are three possibilities:

 * Metadata available at the beginning of the run such as additional hardware information or firmware revisions can be attached to the begin-of-run (BOR)